 Deanna Charles

-I enjoy working with women and youth who experience generalized anxiety, separation anxiety and have difficulty regulating their emotions.
+I enjoy working with children, teens and adults experiencing generalized anxiety, separation anxiety and difficulty regulating their emotions.
 Through my own personal experiences with anxiety, I’ve learned how powerful it can be to better understand our brains, our emotions, and the purpose anxiety can serve in our lives.
-Gaining that understanding has been incredibly empowering for me, and it’s something I love helping others discover so they can feel more confident, capable, and able to enjoy life more fully.
+I truly believe that psychoeducation—understanding the “why” behind behaviors and thought patterns—can unlock powerful healing and transformation.

 I’m also dedicated to coaching parents through behavioral and emotional challenges their children are experiencing.
 My goal is to help parents strengthen their approach and connection with their children in a way that creates sustainable change, with the understanding that growth does not happen in a vacuum—it requires support, consistency, and clear boundaries.